-The annual report for Vivostat A/S is presented in accordance with those regulations of the Danish Financial Statements Act concerning companies identified as class B enterprises.
-Furthermore, the company has chosen to comply with some of the rules applying for class C enterprises.
+The annual report for Vivostat A/S has been presented in accordance with the Danish Financial Statements Act regulations concerning reporting class B enterprises.
+Furthermore, the company has decided to comply with certain rules applying to reporting class C enterprises.